Azure/bicep-registry-modules/avm/ptn/virtual-machine-images/azure-image-builder/README.md

 - Type: string
 - Default: `'subnet-it'`

-### Parameter: `imageTemplateCustomizationSteps`

-The customization steps to use for the Image Template.

-- Required: No
-- Type: array

 ### Parameter: `imageTemplateDeploymentScriptName`

 The name of the Deployment Script to trigger the image template baking.